paulissoft/oracle-tools/docs/docs/configuration.md

         flyway-db.conf
 ```

+Here orcl is the logical name for a database.

-The property db.config.dir in Oracle Tools points to this directory.
+The property db.config.dir in Oracle Tools by defaults points to the directory conf/src.

+However you can set db.config.dir to another directory anywhere provided you
+have a file called env.properties there and other database directories below.

 ### env.properties